bithippie/bithippie.github.io/_consulting/architecting.markdown

 The baseline price of operating in the cloud has been climbing 📈.
 Example: [Cloud Storage Pricing](https://cloud.google.com/storage/pricing-announce)

-It's more important than ever that your Cloud Architecture is fit for purpose. **Just a few instances left on, or oversized for the work will quickly eat $10,000s/year that would otherwise grow your business.** Take a few minutes to search online, there are many cautionary tails where cloud users received a [surprise bill](https://www.google.com/search?q=surprise+aws+bill) from their provider.
+It's more important than ever that your Cloud Architecture is fit for purpose. **Just a few instances left on, or oversized for the work will quickly eat $10,000s/year that would otherwise grow your business.** Take a few minutes to search online, there are many cautionary tales where cloud users received a [surprise bill](https://www.google.com/search?q=surprise+aws+bill) from their provider.

-Conversely, if you aren't thinking about where you hope to be in 3 years, expect to budget a major technical migration into the roadmap, pulling your engineers focus away from the mission.
+Conversely, if you aren't thinking about where you hope to be in 3 years, expect to budget a major technical migration into the roadmap, pulling your engineers' focus away from the mission.

 Getting this right is an art.
 Don't leave it up to chance.

 ## We help you:

 - Select the right services for your applications, data pipelines, and data assets.
-- Setup budgets, monitors, and dashboards so you know exactly where your money is going.
+- Set up budgets, monitors, and dashboards so you know exactly where your money is going.
 - Design systems that auto-scale up and down as your workloads & budget dictate.
-- Develop Infrastructure as Code for predictable, configurable infrastructure.
+- Develop Infrastructure as Code for predictable, configurable, and recoverable techstack.
 - And lots more...

 We understand that every business is different.
 That's why we take a personalized approach to every client engagement.
 We work closely with you to identify your specific needs, tailoring solutions that are both cost-effective and scalable for the long term.